xavierlepretre/polymesh_docs/Polymesh/docs/identity.md

 ### Identity Keys

-To allow flexible identity modelling of indiviudals, organisations and different types of cooperating stakeholders, Polymesh allows one identity to act as a key for another identity.
+To allow flexible identity modelling of individuals, organisations and different types of cooperating stakeholders, Polymesh allows one identity to act as a key for another identity.
 This means the origin identity is attached as a secondary key to the acting identiy.

-An appropriately permissioned key on the origin can sign a message on behalf of the origin identity to forward an action through the acting identity.
-For example Acme could add their transfer agents identity as a secondary key on their identity, with limited permissions to only add or remove documentation for certain assets.
+An appropriately-permissioned key on the origin can sign a message on behalf of the origin identity to forward an action through the acting identity.
+For example Acme could add their transfer agent's identity as a secondary key on their identity, with limited permissions to only add or remove documentation for certain assets.

 ## Permissions